isabella232/SC_StefanGodoroja/Part 2/For Instructor/script.md

 ```

-Inside of createToken(), we'll check if the cretion of Stripe token didn't encounter any errors.
+Inside of createToken(), we'll check if the creation of Stripe token didn't encounter any errors.
 If that's true then
 we update payment status and call the completion handler with that status, also we send an empty array for the errors.

 ```